shivanipatel16/databases-systems-proj2/README.md

 pip3 install tabulate

-A clear description of the internal design of your project, explaining the general structure of your code (i.e., what its main high-level components are and what they do), as well as acknowledging and describing all external libraries that you use in your code
+**Description of the internal design:**

 **External libraries:**
-requests
+- requests
-from bs4 import BeautifulSoup
+- from bs4 import BeautifulSoup
-re
+- re

 **Description of Step 3:**